 Customers take for granted that all the traditional and digital elements of a business will work flawlessly together to create a single unified experience for them.
 They expect companies to embrace new technologies and social trends the moment they become popular.
 And if they don’t, the competition is only a click away.

 - Jonathan Wyatt, Managing Director, Global Head of Protiviti Digital

-Some studies estimate that cost savings ranging from approximately one-quarter to one-third of IT operating costs related to core processing can be achieved through a combination of lower-cost computing platforms and application rationalization.
-These savings may be achievable in situations where core modernization transformations are aimed at consolidating several stand-alone applications and optimizing the costs associated with core applications and hardware processing.
+Some studies estimate that cost savings ranging from approximately one-quarter to one-third of IT operating costs related to core processing can be achieved through a combination of lower-cost computing platforms and application rationalisation.
+These savings may be achievable in situations where core modernisation transformations are aimed at consolidating several stand-alone applications and optimising the costs associated with core applications and hardware processing.
 This type of consolidation also helps banks to reduce significantly the portfolio of systems that require maintenance, which further lowers maintenance and integration costs.

 These cost-reduction benefits are appealing at a time when many banks believe that they have reaped all the noncore process efficiencies they can squeeze out of their operations.